-He has published over 100 scientific articles and book chapters on subjects including psychedelic drugs for treatment of psychiatric disorders; the treatment of dysthymic disorder (persistent depressive disorder), supportive psychotherapy, behavioral activation therapy, and the humanities and medicine, particularly ‘narrative medicine.’
+He has published over 125 scientific articles and book chapters on subjects including psychedelic drugs for treatment of psychiatric disorders; the treatment of persistent depressive disorder, bipolar depression, supportive psychotherapy, behavioral activation therapy, and the humanities and medicine, particularly ‘narrative medicine.’
 His neuroimaging research has been published in JAMA Psychiatry, Molecular Psychiatry, and other top journals.

 His book, Heal Your Brain: How the New Neuropsychiatry Can Help You Go From Better to Well, was published by the Johns Hopkins University Press.
 A Distinguished Life Fellow of the American Psychiatric Association, he has served as President of the New York County District Branch of the American Psychiatric Association.

 His private practice in psychiatry and psychopharmacology is located at: 271 West 70th St., #1F, New York, NY 10023 (tel.
 212-875-1357).